mmore500/mmore500.github.io/_posts/2019-01-17-twitter-bestiary.md

 in another small world incident, my brother met at a funk concert in California and I had met when my brother visited Ann Arbor.

-### get those citations, dawg

-Positive association... maybe not causality.

-<blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Studies suggest that papers that are shared more get cited more and that after 1000 followers you reach a broader audience outside of your field. <br>Thus, with scientific evidence to support me, I will continue to make absurd jokes and say ‘fuck’ a lot online <a href="https://t.co/PCDJyuYTeX">https://t.co/PCDJyuYTeX</a></p>&mdash; Dr Lauren M Robinson (@Laurenmrobin) <a href="https://twitter.com/Laurenmrobin/status/1048673117126762497?ref_src=twsrc%5Etfw">October 6, 2018</a></blockquote>
-<script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 ### Why A Bestiary?

 The functional framework for analysis of religion we will employ was developed by evolutionary biologist David Sloan Wilson.